adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 We are committed to providing a friendly, safe and welcoming environment for all.

-On the Adafruit Discord server, please avoid using nicknames or avatar images that might detract from a friendly, safe and welcoming environment.
-This includes but is not limited to use of overtly sexual, vulgar, or otherwise offensive nicknames or avatar images.

-Please avoid excessive helping.
-Excessive helping is defined as providing help that was not asked for.
-If someone asks a question, be sure that you're providing the help that was requested and not providing unnecessary information beyond the scope of the question.
-Allow the person asking the question to drive the conversation.
-Ask the person to clarify if you're unsure what they are asking, instead of providing an answer that covers the question *you think* they're trying to ask.
-If you feel the need to "take the keyboard away" from the person requesting assistance, reconsider how you're trying to answer.
-If you're doing all the talking, you may be excessively helping.

 Examples of behavior that contributes to creating a positive environment
 include:

 * Be kind and courteous to others
-* Behaving professionally
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
+* Collaborating with other community members
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and sexual attention or advances
-* The use of inappropriate images in a user's avatar or inappropriate nicknames
+* The use of inappropriate images, including in a user's avatar
+* The use of inappropriate language, including in a user's nickname
 * Any spamming, flaming, baiting or other attention-stealing behavior
-* Excessive helping
+* Excessive or unwelcome helping; answering outside the scope of the question asked
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate

+We value many things beyond technical expertise, including collaboration and supporting others within our community.
+Providing a positive experience for other community members can have a much more significant impact than simply providing the correct answer.

 ## Our Responsibilities